teodoracurcic/dataharvest-2025-python-and-LLMs/prompts.md

 ## 💡 Tips from the Process

-> Based on internal training material used for this exercise:

 - ✅ Write prompts like you’re talking to a colleague
 - ✅ Be specific: source, categories, colors, fonts, expected output
 - ✅ Use examples if needed